 HMS Blazer and Captain Owen Stanley

 In early 1843 gunboat paddle steamer HMS Blazer replaced Shearwater which was being used by Captain John Washington, to survey the East Coast.
 By 1845, Captain Washington had taken on additional, wider, responsibilities.
 Also at this time, Sir John Franklin’s North East Passage Expedition needed to sail north up the East Coast to the Orkneys to its departure point.
 This section of the voyage was beset by adverse winds, and delay would mean too late an arrival at Hudson Bay.
-Consequently, a tow was needed and Blazer was well-placed to provide this.
+Consequently, in May 1845, a tow was needed from Greenhithe to to Scapa Flow.

 Upon his return from the Orkneys, he was to survey the River Deben: this was the first detailed survey of the river.
 Blazer’s Master was Edward Calver, and he would have done much of the survey work.
 Stanley did make two local sketches.
 One was of the Seckford Alms Houses in Woodbridge.